IzzyR19/App/README.md

-# A mobile library app except you can't read anything
+# A mobile library app